 I’m too old!
 I’m too fragile!
 No, it’s not for me, but for young people.
 No time for me!
 These are nothing but excuses.

 You are retired, so you have all the time in the world.
 You are aging, so you need to exercise more than a youngster.
 And no matter how fragile you are, there are exercises for all kinds of fitness levels.
+If you don't know where you're at physically, take some time to measure your fitness level and get to work.

 So, how do you get into the habit of exercising?

 Start slowly.
 The key to being successful in this venture is to build up slowly.
 You also need to keep it safe, hence the necessity of low-profile exercises.
 Over exercising will lead to injuries.
+Even for the young turks, targetting both biceps and triceps on the same day, or training your shoulders after chest day might not be the way to go.

 Begin with a low-intensity exercise.
 For example, you can take a mile walk.
 Warm up a little before.

 If you want to exercise at home, warm up a little by performing basic movements, then work on your arms and legs – again, low intensity is key.
+Leave the planche lean for the youth, stick to a few push-ups or assume the plank position for a short while.

 Keep hydrated even if you don’t feel thirsty – otherwise, you’ll feel tired way faster, causing you to quit this venture.
 Drink water before the workout, but also throughout the workout.